-Sugarloaf Lake in 1966 were significantly less fecund over most sizes.
+Sugarloaf Lake in 1966 were significantly less fecund over sizes.
 The reason for this is unknown.
-Genetically, the samples should have been similar, considering the origin of the stocks and proximity of these populations. lakes are similar.
-Limnologically, the Growth and age effects were shown above to be of minor importance.
-Unexplained year-to-year variations in yellow perch fecundity have also been observed by Sztramko and Teleki For trout, Bagenal (1969) concluded that food (1977).supply during the period when eggs are developing can influence fecundity directly, independent of its effect on parental length or weight.
+Genetically, the samples should have been similar, considering the origin the stocks and proximity of these populations.
+Limnologically, the lakes are similar.
+Growth and age effects were shown above to be of minor importance.
+Unexplained year-to-year variations in yellow perch fecundity have also been observed by Sztramko and Teleki For trout, Bagenal (1969) concluded that food supply during the period when eggs are developing can influence fecundity directly, independent of its effect on parental length or weight.

-Comparisons.--The fecundity of yellow perch in this less, at a given length, than for most yellow study was perch populations cited in the literature (Fig. 4).
+Comparisons.-The fecundity of yellow perch in this study was less, at a given length, than for most yellow perch populations cited in the literature (Fig. 4).
 For a 250-mm perch, egg estimates were 23,600 in this study and 20,000 to 50,000 in other studies.
 Fecundity was lowest in the Severn River Estuary and highest in the Bay of Quinte, Lake Ontario.
-Data from Lake Michigan (2 sites), western Lake Erie, Patuxent River Estuary, and Long Point Bay (3) years) were quite similar, falling within the shaded central The differences among lines area of the graph. are considerable, but are not obviously keyed to growth or habitat.
+Data from Lake Michigan (2 sites), western Lake Erie, Patuxent River Estuary, and Long Point Bay (3 years) were quite similar, falling within the shaded central area of the graph.
+The differences among lines are considerable, but are not obviously keyed to growth or habitat.